brandon-rhodes/fopnp/playground/README.md

     $ VBoxManage startvm --type headless playground-vm

-Once the image is launched and has finished booting, you should be able to log into it through your normal SSH client.
-The ports 2201 through 2204 should connect you through to the hosts `h1` through `h4` in the diagram above.
-Connect as the user `brandon` and password `abc123`.
+Once the image is launched and has finished booting, you should be able to log in to the network playground clients with your normal SSH client.
-The first thing you will probably want to do is use `ssh-copy-id` so that further connections will not prompt you for a password:
+The ports 2201 through 2204 should connect you to the hosts `h1` through `h4` in the diagram above.
+Connect as the user `brandon` or `root` and the password `abc123`.
+The first thing you will probably want to do is use `ssh-copy-id` so that further connections will not prompt you for a
+password:

+    # (This only works for me if I first run "ssh-add" locally)

     $ ssh-copy-id -p 2201 brandon@localhost
     Password: abc123